 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical wet dog food.

-However, with 40% of the total calories in our example coming from fat versus just 20% from protein, some recipes may not be suitable for every animal.
+However, with 40% of the total calories in our example coming from fat versus just 20% from protein, some recipes may not be suitable for animals on a low fat diet.

-Rudy Green’s Doggie Cuisine is a plant-based cooked frozen dog food using a modest amount of named meats as its main sources of animal protein, thus earning the brand 2.5 stars.
+Rudy Green’s Doggy Cuisine is a grain-inclusive moist dog food using a moderate amount of named meats as its dominat source of animal protein.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.